wshamroukh/Azure-ContosoFinanceApp-Script/README.md

 -   The web app should load, and any orders that are submitted through the web app should show in the admin portal with the ability to download the PDF

-## After the hands-on lab

-Duration: 10 minutes

-1. If provisioned using the Azure Developer Kit in an Azure VM, delete the resource group your Azure Host VM is running in.

-2. If running on your own Developer Kit, delete all resource groups from the Azure portal that you created during the execution of this lab.

-You should follow all steps provided *before* performing the Hands-on lab.